luainkernel/openwrt_feed/README.md

 ## Feed configuration

-In order to use this feed into an OpenWrt build, simply add the following line to your `feeds.conf.default`:
+In order to use this feed into an OpenWrt build, add the following line to your `feeds.conf.default`:

 ```sh
 src-git luainkernel https://github.com/luainkernel/openwrt_feed.git;openwrt-23.05
 ```

-> [!IMPORTANT]
-> Make sure to set the `<commit-hash>` that corresponds to the lunatik release you'd like to use, which is defined at [`the package Makefile`](./kernel/lunatik/Makefile).

 After that, update and install the feed: